 6. Don't Overwear Your Daily Lenses

 Wearing your lenses for long periods of time can damage your eyes, even if they're daily contacts.
-The maximum recommended daily use for any contact lens is 14-16 hours, though Dr. Nichols will determine the exact number of hours you should wear your lenses.
+The maximum recommended daily use for any contact lens is 14-16 hours, though Dr. McCurdy will determine the exact number of hours you should wear your lenses.
 Your eyes, just like any other part of your body, need to rest.
 Your corneas receive oxygen from the air, not from blood vessels, and while it’s healthy to wear contacts during the day, wearing them for extended periods can significantly reduce the amount of oxygen your eyes receive, which can lead to complications.
 If you don't give your eyes the rest they need, your corneas might get swollen, which can lead to corneal abrasion and even bacterial infection.

 7. Don't Sleep With Your Lenses